akiyeng2/Mathey/README.md

 5. Once I have added you as a collaborator, clone the repo onto your local machine, either by going to the repo and hitting the "Clone in Desktop" button, or typing `git clone https://github.com/scrblnrd3/Mathey.git` in command line in the location you want to store the repo
 6. It gets easier from here.
 Store all your code in the `src/` directory, and whenever you've added a new file or made substantial changes, commit locally.
 You can do this by either typing `git commit -am "message"` in  terminal(please add substantial messages).
 Alternatively, in the dekstop app, you can just hit the commit button
 7. After committing, you need to push the changes to the online repo.
 Do this by typing `git push` in Command Line, or in the desktop app, hit the "Sync" button.
+8. To download the latest code, type in `git pull` in Command Line or hit the Sync button in the desktop app
-8. Now everyone in the group has the code for the entire group!
+9. Now everyone in the group has the code for the entire group!

 If all else fails, we can just email our code to each other, or put it in <a href="http://pastebin.com/">Pastebin</a> or a similar site.